- Things to Do

 The Village of Harrison is located on the northeast shore of Lake Winnebago and represents one of the fastest growing areas of the Fox Cities.
 Its ideal location near the lake makes it desirable for residential and commercial development.

 The Town of Harrison was chartered in 1853, at which time the township was known as the Town of Lima.
 Since that first Town meeting on the "Pratt" farm south of Sherwood, the Village of Harrison has become a thriving community.
 Harrison encompasses some 30 square miles of land and 80 miles of town roads.

 Population (2012 Census): 2,711

-The area now occupied by the Village of Hortonville was once home to the Sac, Fox and Ho-Chunk peoples.
-The Village was founded in 1848 and named after its first settler, Alonzo E. Horton (1813-1909), who later was one of the founders and developers of San Diego, CA. In 1873, Hortonville was serviced by its first railroad and was also the site of one of the first match light factories in the world.
+The area now occupied by the Village of Hortonville was once home to the Sac, Fox, and Ho-Chunk peoples.
+The Village was founded in 1848 and named after its first settler, Alonzo E. Horton (1813-1909), who later was one of the founders and developers of San Diego, CA. In 1873, Hortonville was serviced by its first railroad and was also the site of one of the first match factories in the world.
 On August 11, 1894, Hortonville was incorporated as a village.

-Home to Outagamie County's only lake, the Village of Hortonville is a growing place of friendly people with a strong work ethic, a place of safe neighborhoods and affordable housing, a place in close proximity to excellent learning and medical facilities, a place near bountiful shopping opportunities and unlimited recreational and sightseeing opportunities.
+Home to Outagamie County's only lake, the Village of Hortonville is a growing community of friendly people with a strong work ethic, a place of safe neighborhoods and affordable housing, a place in close proximity to excellent learning and medical facilities, a place near bountiful shopping opportunities and unlimited recreational and sightseeing opportunities.

 Population: (2010 Census): 6,468